 Why Patients Choose Penn Medicine's Lung Transplant Program

-Penn Medicine is currently home to the area's only lung transplant program.
-Since the program's beginning in 1991, more than 900 successful lung transplants have been performed and the lives of many patients have been dramatically improved.
+Since the program's beginning in 1991, more than 1000 successful lung transplants have been performed and the lives of many patients have been dramatically improved.
 The lung transplant program at Penn Medicine, part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania, has established a national reputation with a number of noteworthy attributes including:

 - The Hospital of the University of Pennsylvania is consistently ranked as one of the top hospitals in the United States and among the nation's leaders in pulmonary disorders by U.S. News & World Report.

 - Access to clinical trials and emerging research for advanced lung disease and lung transplantation.